Rasyidannas/Bash-VIM_Summary/Bash.md

    - used to padd information to processes that are spawwned from the current sheel
    - displayed using `env` or `printenv`
 2. Shell Variables
-   - are contained exclusively within the shell in which they were set
+   - are contained exclusively within the shell in which they were set and temporary
    - display using set

+## How to get user input as variables

+you can use `read [variable_name]` and then enter the value, if you don't write variable_name or only `read`, you can call it `echo $REPLY`